meganyyu/Prolific/README.md

         * Future iterations:
             * Maybe design app so it's not possible for users to delete threads?
 You can remove a snippet/thread's attribution to you, but it won't be deleted if it's permanently part of a thread with other contributors
             * Or maybe can add a setting for "temporary threads", i.e. anyone who contributes to that thread will be notified that their snippets may be deleted at any time

+* **Rounds**
+    * Can create a round - is done automatically
+    * Can read a round - when retrieving snippets-so-far and submissions-so-far
+    * Can update a round - is done when users submit a snippet or vote ona submission (becomes immutable once round is finished!
+    * Deleting a round? - no, at least not for MVP

 * **Snippets**
     * Can create a snippet